The Covenant, the Sword, and the Arm of the Lord: Charges

 In federal court, Ellison and most of the CSA's leaders were charged with illegal weapons possession and racketeering.
 In September 1985, Ellison, Kerry Noble, and four other CSA members (Gary Stone, Timothy Russell, Rudy Loewen, and David Giles) were sentenced to serve lengthy federal prison terms.
 In an Arkansas federal court, a seventh CSA member, Stephen Scott, pleaded guilty to charges that he dynamited a natural gas pipeline near Fulton, Arkansas in 1983, and as a result, he was also sent to prison.
 Ex-CSA member Kent Yates also pleaded guilty to a charge of conspiring to make and transfer automatic weapons silencers.

 Ellison received the maximum sentence of 20 years in prison after he was convicted on federal racketeering and weapons charges.
-However, in 1987, Ellison was released after he agreed to testify against the leader and six senior members of the Aryan Nations.
+However, in 1987, Ellison was released after he agreed to testify against the leader and six senior members of Aryan Nations.
 All seven men were arrested and indicted on charges of sedition.
 The jury found all of the defendants not guilty on all of the charges.
 Upon his release from federal prison, Ellison moved to Elohim City.

-Richard Wayne Snell, the man who shot and killed the police officer and a pawn shop owner, was sentenced to death by lethal injection, which was carried out on 19 April 1995, the day of the Oklahoma City bombing.
+Richard Wayne Snell, the man who shot and killed the police officer and a pawn shop owner, was sentenced to death by lethal injection.
+He was executed on April 19, 1995, the day of the Oklahoma City bombing.